 Mobilgear SHC™ XMP 320 helps US wind farm save US $176,000 annually*

-Through the continued use of Mobilgear SHC™ XMP 320 and the implementation of Mobil ServSM Oil Analysis, the company reports extending oil drain intervals to more than 49K hours — over twice the industry average — while maintaining excellent gear condition.
+Through the continued use of Mobilgear SHC™ XMP 320 and the implementation lubricant analysis with Mobil Serv℠ Oil Analysis, the company reports extending oil drain intervals to more than 49K hours — over twice the industry average — while maintaining excellent gear condition in the wind turbine.
 These performance benefits have helped this wind farm reduce oil changes, enhance component life and increase equipment availability to deliver a company-estimated annual total cost of ownership savings of US $176,000.

 *This proof of performance is based on the experience of a single customer.
 Actual results can vary depending upon the type of equipment used and its maintenance, operating conditions and environment, and any prior lubricant used.